rail-berkeley/serl/franka_sim/README.md

 # Installation:
 - From `serl` folder, cd into `franka_sim`.
-- In your `serl` conda environment, run `pip install -e .` to install this package and its dependencies.
+- In your `serl` conda environment, run `pip install -e .` to install this package.
+- run `pip install -r requirements.txt` to install sim dependencies.

 # Explore the Environments
 - Run `python franka_sim/test/test_gym_env_human.py` to launch a display window and visualize the task.